abhin4v/abhin4v.github.io/posts/ps-simple-rest-service.md

 ## Conclusion

 That concludes the first part of the two-part tutorial.
 We learned how to set up a PureScript project, how to access a Postgres database and how to create a JSON REST API over the database.
 The code till the end of this part can be found in [github][10].
 In the [next] part, we'll learn how to do API validation, application configuration and logging.
-This post can be discussed on [r/purescript][12].
+Discuss this post on [r/purescript][12] or [leave a comment].

 [Nilenso]: https://nilenso.com
 [PureScript]: http://purescript.org